 The email address from which to send alert mail messages.

 A custom display name for the email address from which you send alerts.

-For more information, see Setting Up Email Alerts.
+For more information, see the Setting Up Email Alerts page.

 By default, passwords must contain at least 8 characters and at least one letter and a digit.